 Website Development

 An active, up-to-date and inviting chapter or council website is one of the effective communication tools we can utilize in this digital age.
 Developing and maintaining an online presences is an great way to spread the word about the work in your community.
 There are literally thousands of options for getting a website off the ground through various providers, among them WordPress, Web.com, Weebly, Squarespace and others.
-TU offers a variety of online tools from the Find Your Chapter page to the TU Events Center that works with your Chapter’s Facebook Group page, Instagram page, and the TU Bulk Email tool.
+TU offers a variety of online tools from the Find Your Chapter page to the TU Events Center for event management and promotion that works with your Chapter’s Facebook Group page, Instagram page, and the TU Bulk Email tool.

 One of the key considerations when thinking about building or rebuilding your website and deciding on a platform to use is choosing a service that is affordable, easy to use, and offers a mobile-friendly design for visitors on smart phones and tablets.
 Be sure that security updates are a part of the service as well.